jimmason/LittleEventBus/ReadMe.md

 #### Events
-Events should inherit from the Event base class and set the EventId to a new Guid, or the Aggregate Root id of your Domain Object if used in this context.
+Events should inherit from the Event base class and set the EventId to a new Guid.

 ```csharp
     public sealed class OrderPlaced : Event